8base/Documentation/docs/projects/frontend/app-components-control-components-text-field.md

 ---
-id: 'app-components-input-components-text-field'
+id: 'app-components-control-components-text-field'
 sidebar_label: 'Text Field'
 redirect_from: '/frontend/app-components/input-components/text-field'
-slug: '/projects/frontend/app-components/input-components/text-field'
+slug: '/projects/frontend/app-components/control-components/text-field'
 ---

 # Text Field

 The _Text Field_ component allows the user to enter and edit text.

-The _Text Field_ component is used independently or as a form component.
-To use it as a form component, place it within a _Form Block_.
+It is used independently or as a form component within a Form Block.

 ### Properties